 In offering an invitation to children and young people from all backgrounds to participate in a Christian community, Church schools can provide a real experience of God’s love for all humanity.
-In a Church school, pupils not only learn about religion but they can also experience it as a living tradition and inheritance of faith.
+In a Church school, pupils not only learn about religion but can also experience it as a living tradition and inheritance of faith.
 Church schools are therefore a unique gift from the Church to an increasingly secular culture.
-This is why foundation governors are such an important part of the school leadership as they represent the local church within the school and are part of this bridge building process.
+This is why foundation governors are such an important part of the school leadership as they represent the local church within the school and are part of this bridge-building process.

 The Education Team work closely with the diocesan mission and ministry teams, to explore and share ways to support churches and schools working together.

 Bridge Building Network

 Bridge Building Network - open meeting for any churches supporting schools in the region hosted by Mark Harrington from the DBE Education Team.

 An opportunity to meet together, pray, reflect and share ideas and resources to aid your churches in ministering to local schools.
 Meetings are held on Zoom once a half term.
 Contact Mark Harrington - Education Development Officer for more information.

 Let us pray anywhere?
 Research Project

 As part of the Diocesan Year of Prayer, our education team is running a research project with six of our schools.
 This is being funded by the Growing Faith Foundation.
 We are exploring the following question: